 Policy-adoption experiment.
 To test whether sharing research findings can influence policy implementation, researchers invited a randomly-selected 881 of the 1,818 mayors who attended CNM’s largest national conference in 2016 to a research information session.
 The session described the impacts of sending reminder letters to taxpayers; this is a low-cost and easy-to-implement policy that increased tax compliance, for example, in Peru by 10-20 percent.2 Researchers contacted all mayors, as well as bureaucrats in charge of tax policy within each of the municipalities, 15 to 24 months after the conference to identify the extent to which the policy recommendations were adopted.

 Overall, results suggest that policymakers are interested in research findings and are willing to review their prior beliefs and act based on evidence.

 Policy-adoption experiment.
 Over one-third (38 percent) of the mayors invited to the research information session chose to attend the session.
 The younger and college educated mayors were more likely to attend the sessions.
-Participation in the research information session increased the probability that municipalities were implementing taxpayer reminders 15-24 months later by 10 percentage points, a 33 percent increase relative to the control group.
+Participation in the research information session increased the probability that municipalities were implementing taxpayer reminders 15-24 months later by 10 percentage points, a 33 percent increase relative to the comparison group.

 In sum, this study shows how access to research findings may be a limiting factor in adopting policies that are shown to be effective.

 This paper was cited in a Center for Global Development paper on how to spend the billions of pounds the U.K. allocates to “economic development R&D” every year and in a “Science Meets Parliament” report provided to Canada’s parliament by prominent researchers.